gerner/stellarpunk/designs/save_load.md

   * UniverseGenerator: irrelevant
   * Character: watches Player Character in case they are destroyed to handle player died UX

-* SensorImage: SectorEntity. source ship in case destroyed/migrated to clear sensor image (unobserve target). target to know if we need to keep track of target any more.
+ScheduledTasks that observe:
+* TimedOrderTask: Order. cancels task if watched order changes state

+Agenda that observe:
-* EntityOperatorAgendum: SectorEntity. operated craft so we stop agenda when craft destroyed
+* EntityOperatorAgendum (aka EOA): SectorEntity. operated craft so we stop agenda when craft destroyed
+* CaptainAgendum (EOA):
-* CaptainAgendum: Order. formulates a threat response when at risk and pauses agenda. unpauses when threat response completes/cancels
+  * Order: formulates a threat response when at risk and pauses agenda. unpauses when threat response completes/cancels
+  * SectorEntity: if targeted, starts or updated threat response
-* MiningAgendum: Order. watches mining/trading order to decide what to do next
+* MiningAgendum (EOA): Order. watches mining/trading orders to decide next
-* TradingAgendum: Order. watches buy/sell to decide what to do next
+* TradingAgendum (EOA): Order. watches buy/sell to decide what to do next

+Orders that observe:
 * MineOrder: Order, Effect. watches to schedule self to know what to do next
 * TransferCargo (Order): Order, Effect. watches to schedule self for next step
 * DisembarkToEntity (Order): Order. watches to schedule self
 * TravelThroughGate (Order): Order, Effect. watches to change state and schedule self
+* MissileOrder: collision. watches its target to know if it should damage/kill both

+Effects that observe
+* TransferCargoEffect: SectorEntity source/target of transfer in case destroyed
+* PointDefenseEffect: SectorEntity. watches if source ship destroyed/migrates and cancels effect

+Misc stuff that observe:
+* SensorImage: SectorEntity. source ship in case destroyed/migrated to clear sensor image (unobserve target). target to know if we need to keep track of target any more.
+* ThreatTracker: SectorEntity. referenced by PointDefenseEffect, might create one. used by FleeOrder. watches if ship is targeted to add targeter as a threat
+* EntityOrderWatch: Order, SectorEntity. cancels an order when entity migrates/destroyed.
+Used by lots of orders that "target" some SectorEntity in case that target becomes invalid (migrates or is destroyed)

+## PilotView
+We set up some state while the view is open (e.g. PlayerControlOrder or DockingOrder with observers so we can do stuff with them interactively).
+But the view isn't saved, so we can't restore that state perfectly.
+And the view isn't strictly bound to the ship anyway, so whatever we're doing with the ship should still work even if the view closes.

+Suppose the player initiates a docking order while in PilotView and saves the game, then quits.
+If they load that save later, should we restore the state so that when docking completes we trigger the station UI?

 ## Mid-Dialog State
 Dialog mangager (stellarpunk.events.core.DialogManager) will update context as